-While the Page Load metric isn't as closely related to a customer's perceived performance of a page, it can be helpful to keep an eye on your Page Load time to understand how many assets are loading onto your page after First Meaningful Paint.
+While the Page Load metric isn't as closely related to a customer's perceived performance of a page, it can be helpful to keep an eye on your Page Load time to understand how many assets are loading onto your page after First Contentful Paint.

 Read more about page load in Mozilla's developer docs.

 Alongside the page speed metrics for each page loaded within a session, you can also view the Network for more details or download the HAR file that corresponds to the page.